Johannesburg

 Birdlife at the Faerie Glen Nature Reserve.
 Photo: Dirk Maartens Human.

 Hennops Hiking Trail is a 45-minute drive north of Joburg, but more than worth the journey.
 Choose from three circular hiking routes: the short 2km Dassie trail, the 5km Zebra route, or the more challenging 10km Krokodilberg route (four to five hours for experienced hikers).
-All trails begin by crossing the Hennops River either by a suspension bridge or via a fun, old-fashioned 'cable car' that works by a pulley system.
+All trails begin by crossing the Hennops River either by a suspension bridge or via a fun, old-fashioned cable car that works by a pulley system.
 The trails then meander through the surrounding hills with good views of the nearby Magaliesberg mountains.

 There is no need to book in advance to visit Hennops Hiking Trail.
-Note the last entrance to the trails is at 13:00.
+Note that hikers must get on to the trails by 13:00.
 No pets or baby strollers allowed.
 Mon – Fri from 07:00 – 13:00, Sat and Sun from 06:00 – 13:00; entrance off the R511 (10km south of the R105 junction).

 The Hennops River.
 Photo: Supplied.